vikramsg/vikramsg.github.io/_posts/2023-06-21-blog_python_decorators_style.md

 ## Final thoughts

-This post became longer than I had originally thought, but I figured out that these are the steps I went through to make this realization.
+This post became longer than I had originally thought, but I figured that these are the steps I went through to make this realization.
+And so I needed the context to be clear.
 Library design is not easy, but recognizing these patterns will lead to better designs.
 Decorators really make trying out new stuff super simple and I wish to see more of this in the future.